 In Newtown, the filmmakers use unique access and never-before-heard testimonies to tell a story of the aftermath of the deadliest mass shooting of schoolchildren in American history on December 14, 2012.
 Newtown documents a traumatized community fractured by grief and driven toward a sense of purpose.
 Joining the ranks of a growing club to which no one wants to belong, a cast of characters interconnect to weave an intimate story of community resilience.
-(2016, 1h 25m)
+After the film, CNN anchor and Westport resident Alisyn Camerota will moderate a discussion with teacher Abbey Clements, who survived the shooting, will answer questions.
+(2016, 1h 25m) Register online.

 Jackie is a portrait of one of the most important and tragic moments in American history, seen through the eyes of the iconic First Lady, then Jacqueline Bouvier Kennedy (Natalie Portman).
 It places us in her world during the days immediately following her husband's assassination.
 Known for her extraordinary dignity and poise, here we see a psychological portrait of the First Lady as she struggles to maintain her husband's legacy and the world of "Camelot" that they created and loved so well.
 Nominated for Golden Globe awards for Best Actress (Natalie Portman).
 (2016, 1h 40m)